AviWind02/Digital-Signage/README.md

 - Displays images from the "Digital-Signage" folder in the "Documents" directory
 - Plays videos stored in the designated directory
 - Shows PowerPoint presentations (currently under bug fixing)
-- Supports the addition of images while the application is running (work in progress)
+- Supports the addition of media while the application is running (work in progress)
 - Provides a user interface for managing images and running text (work in progress)

 ![image](https://github.com/AviWind02/Digital-Signage/assets/59033172/045b4992-f1f1-4575-8399-aeb719c456f5)